 If your work requires copyright buyout or work for hire contract, we are willing to consider that requirement, but the price will be adjusted accordingly.
 Please be upfront about it at the time of inquiry.

-RETOUCHING: for all headshot packages, natural look retouching is charged per image, depending on the work needed.
-You can decide the retouching option after reviewing the pictures.
+RETOUCHING: For all headshot packages, natural look retouching starts at $200 per image, depending on the work needed.
+After reviewing the pictures, you can decide to opt for retouching.
+You will watch the retouching process in the studio and discuss which parts of the image need to be retouched.

-MAKEUP: professional makeup is available.
-The makeup artist will provide custom natural look makeup and light, finishing hair styling.
-If you need elaborate hair styling, we recommend you go to your regular hair stylist first; if the hair gets messed during your travel, the makeup artist can finish the hair.
-If the session takes longer, you have an option to pay for the extra time or release the makeup artist.
+MAKEUP ARTIST is available for $200.
+The makeup artist will provide custom natural-look makeup. ($275 includes light and finishing hair styling.)
+The latter is not meant to substitute for routine hair appointments like trimming and coloring.
+We recommend you go to your regular hairstylist first; if the hair gets messed up during travel, the makeup artist can finish the hair in the studio.
+If the session takes longer, you can pay for the extra time or release the makeup artist.

 Sample Work Gallery